Reverse Mergers 101

 Form S-8 Can Be Used In Connection With Reverse Mergers.

-Registration of securities on Form S-8 is a short-form registration statement that is effective upon filing and which can be used to issue shares registered without a restrictive legend.
+A Form S-8 registration statement is a short-form registration statement that is effective upon filing registration statements on Form S-8 which can be used to issue shares registered without a restrictive legend if certain conditions are met.
 On July 15, 2005, the SEC amended Form S-8 to prohibit its use by companies that are Shell companies.

 The Direct Public Offering Solution

-For small companies who will be unable to locate underwriters for an IPO, the direct public offering (“DPO”) is an appealing option which can result in an issuer having a ticker in as little as 90 days for less than 1/4 of the cost of a typical reverse merger.
-In a DPO, the issuer files a registration statement with the SEC, typically on Form S-1 that registers shares from the issuer’s treasury or shares held by its existing shareholders.
+For small companies who will be unable to locate underwriters for an IPO, the direct public offering (“Direct Public Offering”) can result in an issuer having a ticker in less time than a reverse merger requires (if done properly) and for less than half the cost.
+In a registered Direct Public Offering, the issuer files a registration statement with the SEC, typically on Form S-1 that registers shares from the issuer’s treasury or shares held by its existing shareholders.

 After the issuer files the registration statement it is then subject to review by the SEC.
 After review of the registration statement the SEC may render comments, which the issuer will address by filing amendments to its registration statement.
 When all of the SEC comments have been answered to the satisfaction of the SEC, it will declare the registration statement effective.
 The issuer is then able to apply for its ticker symbol and trade if it meets FINRA’s requirements.